-The application of Agency safeguards in Canada under other safeguards agreements with the Agency may, subject to the agreement of the parties thereto, be suspended while this Agreements is in force.
+The application of Agency safeguards in Poland under other safeguards agreements with the Agency shall be suspended while this Agreement is in force.

-AMENDMENT OF THE AGREEMENT

-- (a) The Government of Canada and the Agency shall, at the request of either, consult each other on amendments to this Agreement. - (b) All amendments shall require the agreement of the Government of Canada and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself or in accordance with a simplified procedure. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+(a) Poland and the Agency shall, at the request of either, consult each other on amendment to this Agreement.

+(b) All amendments shall require the agreement of Poland and the Agency.
+No. 12535

+(c) Amendments to Part I of this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself.

-ENTRY INTO FORCE AND DURATION
+(d) Amendments to Part II of this Agreement may, if convenient to Poland, be achieved by recourse to a simplified procedure.

+(e) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.

-This Agreement shall enter into force upon signature by or for the Director General and by the authorized representative of the Government of Canada.
+This Agreement shall enter into force on the date upon which the Agency receives from Poland written notification, that Poland's statutory and constitutional requirements for entry into force have been met.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Canada is party to the Treaty.
+This Agreement shall remain in force as long as Poland is a party to the Treaty.